firetrap/Moody/first-time-with-moody.md

 ##Latest
 The Latest section is where all the new contents added in your courses will be displayed even if the course isn't a favorite.
-When you sign in Moody for the first time, it will be empty until new contents are added to Moodle
+**On click the user will go to the topic clicked.**

 ![](http://i.imgur.com/9zVA4mJ.png)
 ![](http://i.imgur.com/d9DfYpR.png)

+**Note:** When you sign in Moody for the first time, it will be empty until new contents are added to Moodle

 ----------